clozano80/nvim/README.md

  ```

 ```
-if coc not installed properly
-cd .vim/plugged/coc...
-yarn install && yarn bild
+if coc not installed properly or with coc#util#install needs to: cd .vim/plugged/coc... yarn install && yarn bild or
-or